 Short-term program students will be supplied with temporary identification badges that also identify the program they are attending.
-Temporary badges must be returned at the end of the program.
-Some programs may require students to sign in and out at the front desk each day they attend the program.
+Students with temporary badges are required to sign in and out at the front desk each day they attend the program.
+Temporary badges must be returned at the end of each day.